allegroflare/allegro_flare/docs/README.md

 ### What's your timeline?

 No deadlines are imposed on this project.
 It will progress as time allows.
-Would like to have a working v1 ready in 2 months, March 31 2016.

 ## How to Parse Documentation